asktami/session-hero-issues/README.md

 ### 1. As a new user I want to sign up for an account

 REGISTRATION FORM
-- user enters valid email & password and clicks submit -----> Login Form
+- user enters valid email & password and clicks submit -----> LOGIN FORM

 - user enters invalid email/password and clicks submit -----> error message appears to supply valid email/password